 During the last decades, our knowledge on genetic changes in tumors has constantly increased and especially the introduction of next-generation sequencing technology has revolutionized the research on cancer genetics.
 Our lab focuses on identification of novel molecular alterations in tumors and on understanding the mechanistic details through which these changes promote tumorigenesis.
 We are particularly interested in common gynecological neoplasias –uterine leiomyomas, endometrial polyps and endometriotic lesions– and their possible transformation into malignant cancers.
 We utilize various omics approaches like exome and genome sequencing, genotyping, and expression profiling.
 The functional effects of the newly discovered driver genes will be analyzed by various in vitro experiments.

 Endometriosis refers to the presence of endometrial tissue outside its normal location, the uterine cavity.
-It is a common chronic disease affecting 5-10% of women at reproductive age.
+It is a common chronic disease affecting 5-10% of people assigned female at birth during their reproductive years.
 There is currently no cure for endometriosis.
 The severe pain symptoms and dissemination of the disease are difficult to control.
-Exact causes for endometriosis remain unknown, but the role of hereditary factors have been estimated as high as 50%.
+Exact causes for endometriosis remain unknown, but the role of hereditary factors has been estimated as high as 50%.
 Our aim is to extend the knowledge on genetic factors contributing to endometriosis development.